Selecting time-series hyperparameters with the artificial jackknife: Methodology

-One of the objectives of time series analysis is to forecast the future.
-This article aims to tune a model via a vector of hyperparameters $\vect{\gamma}$, in order to maximise the expected forecasting accuracy.
-This subsection formally defines the problem.
+One of the main objectives of time series is to predict the future.
+This article aims to select optimal vectors of hyperparameters consistently with this maxim and thus in a way that minimises the expected forecast error.